TGMA 24: No award for Medikal as Stonebwoy, King Paluta & others win big

-Full List Of TGMA 24 Winner: Stonebwoy, King Paluta And Others Win Big: "King Promise Was Robbed"
+Full List Of TGMA 24 Winners: Stonebwoy, King Paluta And Others Win Big: "King Promise Was Robbed"

+- BET winner Stonebwoy won the coveted Artiste Of The Year Award at the TGMA 24

+- The event took place at the Grand Arena in Accra on June 1, 2024, with top fashionistas gracing the red carpet

 It was a night of fun and surprises at the 25th Telecel Ghana Music Awards, as artists and other prominent figures in the music industry were recognized with various prizes for their achievements throughout the previous year.